bxm156/pylibmc-manylinux/README.md

 This is an example of how to use Travis-CI to build [PEP 513](https://www.python.org/dev/peps/pep-0513/)-compatible manylinux1 wheels for pylibmc.
-It supports both Python 2 and 3 on 32 and 64 bit linux architectures.
+It supports both Python 2 and 3 on 64 bit linux architectures.
+32 bit support is possible, but not included in this example (who even uses 32 bit anymore?)

 Because these wheels need to be compiled on CentOS 5, this example uses Docker running on Travis-CI to compile (you don't need to use docker at all to _use_